 \subsection{Betti stacks and affinization}

 We define an important class of derived stacks, called \emph{Betti stacks}, which correspond to spaces. \begin{definition} Let $X\in\cS$ be a space.
 The \emph{Betti stack} associated to the space $X$ is the sheafification of the constant presheaf $\underline{X}:\dAff^\op\rightarrow\cS$ sending any derived affine $\Spec A$ to $X$.
-We abuse notation by denoting the Betti stack associated to a space $X$ again by $X$. \end{definition} A particularly important example is the derived Betti stack $S^1$ associated to the circle.
-This stack plays a key role in this paper and in derived algebraic geometry more broadly.
-For instance, it will appear in a construction that we will describe in Section \ref{subsection:tangents,loops,maps}.
-This stack will also play a role through its \emph{affinization}, which we now describe as a general construction in derived algebraic geometry.
+We abuse notation by denoting the Betti stack associated to a space $X$ again by $X$. \end{definition}

 The \emph{affinization} of a derived stack is a fundamental notion, and is strictly related to the concept of \emph{affine stack} which we review below.
 The construction has been introduced in the nonderived setting by To\"en in \cite{ToenPhD}, and studied in the derived context by Ben-Zvi and Nadler.
 A review is in \cite{MRT}.
 We recall the construction here for the reader's convenience.